 - 1. Official transcripts from all colleges attended. - 2.
-A 250 word formal statement explaining educational and career objectives and how they correspond with the Leadership Certificate. - 3.
+A 500-word statement explaining educational and career background and future objectives. - 3.
 A current résumé or curriculum vitae. - 4.
-Completion of an undergraduate statistics course and an undergraduate epidemiology course. - 5.
-An interview with the Director of the MHS program. - 6.
-Three letters of recommendation.
+Two letters of recommendation. - 5.
+Completion of a proctored writing examination. - 6.
+An interview with the Director of the MPH program.